JamesTurnerGit/TTTTAT/readme.md

 1. figure out why MVN test isn't working properly  - was running via intelliJ directly so didn't notice until was done.

+1. More error handling in general- particularly retries on certain response codes